RuderferLab/CBS_FunctionalAnnotation/README.md

 # Code

 This respository is structured as a Snakemake workflow.
-To demonstrate how the study dataset was constructed, we've included all workflow input and outputs for a small sample of rDHS (n = 1000).
+To demonstrate how the study dataset was constructed, we've included all workflow input and outputs.
 All code used to generate these files are contained in the `workflow` directory and all intermediate outputs for this sample dataset are in the `results` directory.

 For details on the generation of all figures included in the manuscript, see `results/manuscript/figures.ipynb`.
 For code to generate maps scores see `results/manuscript/maps`.
-We provide two summary files generated from the study; for all CBS annotated by their intersecting rDHS, CTCF motif and activity score see `results/manuscript/files/activity-scores.all-CBS.tsv`, for all CBS variants annotated by their activity and dPWM statistics see `results/manuscript/files/variants-scores.all-CBS.tsv`.
+We provide two summary files generated from the study; for all CBS annotated by their intersecting rDHS, CTCF motif and activity score see `results/manuscript/files/activity-scores.all-CBS.tsv.gz`, for all CBS variants annotated by their activity and dPWM statistics see `results/manuscript/files/variants-scores.all-CBS.tsv.gz`.